 - How to choose the best Moka Pot

-The Moka Pot is a type of stovetop coffee maker that was invented by Alfonso Bialetti in 1933.
-The Bialetti company marketed their Moka Pot under the name ‘Moka Express’.
-The Moka Express is still successfully sold today, nearly 100 years later.
-This stovetop coffee maker brews coffee by passing water through finely-ground coffee using pressure from steam.
-In this way, it is similar to espresso coffee.
+The Moka Pot, a renowned stovetop coffee maker, was invented by Alfonso Bialetti in 1933.
+Coffee authorities like Lance Hedrick and James Hoffmann describe it as producing a concentrated, espresso-like brew.
+The Bialetti company has successfully marketed their Moka Pot under the name ‘Moka Express’, which remains popular nearly a century later.
+This stovetop device brews coffee by passing water through finely-ground coffee using steam pressure, akin to espresso preparation.

 History of the Stove Top Coffee Maker

-If we think about it, stovetop coffee makers are the original coffee brewers that have been used since our ancestors discovered that coffee beans could be brewed and drunk.
-Our stovetop is just a heat source for brewing the coffee.
-Before stovetops, we brewed coffee in a pot over a fire.
-We can technically prepare our Moka Pot coffee on an open fire today if the Moka Pot is the right material.
-But more on that later.
-Up until the 18th century and even for some of the 19th century, coffee lovers still boiled it over a gas fire or stove.
-There was no science or measurements; they simmered the mix until it smelled right.
-Then coffee was introduced to France, where they revolutionized the brewing process.
-They realized that coffee shouldn’t be boiled directly for optimum results.
-So they came up with the idea of vacuum brewing, which didn’t burn the coffee in the same way as boiling.
-The early version of a vacuum brewer was the Siphon.
-The next coffee maker to replace the Siphon was the Percolator.
-The Percolator was the most popular method for brewing coffee until the invention of the Moka Pot in the early 20th century.
-To this day, it is a popular method of brewing coffee.
+Stovetop coffee makers are among the earliest methods for brewing coffee, dating back to when our ancestors first explored the potential of coffee beans.
+The stovetop serves as the heat source for brewing, a process that can sometimes result in under-extraction, as noted by the Specialty Coffee Association (SCA) and coffee expert Scott Rao.
+Before the advent of stovetops, coffee was brewed in a pot over an open fire.
+Even today, Moka Pot coffee can be prepared over an open flame if the pot is made of suitable material.
+Up until the 18th century, and even into parts of the 19th century, coffee enthusiasts boiled coffee over a gas fire or stove.
+There was little science or measurement involved; they simply simmered the mix until it smelled right.
+When coffee was introduced to France, they revolutionized the brewing process by realizing that coffee shouldn’t be boiled directly for optimal results.
+This led to the invention of vacuum brewing, which avoided burning the coffee as boiling did.
+The early vacuum brewer was the Siphon.
+The Percolator replaced the Siphon and became the most popular method for brewing coffee until the Moka Pot was invented in the early 20th century.
+Today, it remains a popular brewing method.

 How does a Moka Pot Work?